faasouza/MoLE-EN/README.md

 # MoLE-EN
-Source code of the Regularized Mixture of Linear Experts;
+Source code of the Regularized Mixture of Linear Experts for soft sensor application in industrial settings;

 This source code allows to run the mixture of experts model with lasso, elastic-net and ridge regression penalties.
 The derivation and description is given in the reference paper.